 Project Wolbachia still in study phase, will not be deployed in dengue clusters: NEA

-SINGAPORE: Project Wolbachia is still in the research study phase and is not ready to be deployed in dengue clusters, said the National Environment Agency (NEA) on Wednesday (Jul 24).
+SINGAPORE: Project Wolbachia is still in the research study phase and therefore has not been deployed in dengue clusters, said the National Environment Agency (NEA) on Wednesday (Jul 24).

-In a joint statement with the Ministry of Health (MOH), NEA said Project Wolbachia, which took home a distinguished award at the Minister for National Development’s R&D Awards on Tuesday (Jul 23), has shown great promise.
+In a joint statement with the Ministry of Health (MOH), NEA said Project Wolbachia, which took home a distinguished award at the Minister for National Development’s R&D Awards on Tuesday, has shown great results.

 The project involves infecting male Aedes mosquitoes with Wolbachia bacteria, so that when they mate with females, the latter’s eggs do not hatch.
 Wolbachia-infected males also do not bite.

-The NEA first began small-scale field studies in Braddell Heights, Nee Soon East and Tampines West in 2016, which led to a 50 per cent suppression of the Aedes mosquito population.

-Since then, the study areas forhas expanded steadily by about 3.7 times since the study begun in 2016.

-NEA confirmed that Project Wolbachia has shown up to 90 per cent suppression of the Aedes mosquito population at the Yishun and Tampines study sites.
+Now in its third phase, the study areas for the project has expanded by about 3.7 times since it first began in 2016, with a 90 per cent suppression of the Aedes mosquito population in the Nee Soon and Tampines study sites.

 “Such a focused approach is needed to derive good comparative results, and a consistent and comprehensive data set over time, to ensure the robustness of the study before scaling-up to more areas beyond Yishun and Tampines,” said NEA.